semimod/openvaf-website/content/docs/details/performance.md

 famous **load** function that is called in the simulators during model evaluation is of interest.
 The employed CPU in the tests is an Intel i7-9750H@2.60GHz with 16 GB of DDR4 RAM and a SSD, if not mentioned otherwise.

-In all ADS and Spectre simulations, the **license checkout time has been removed** from the the run-time.
+In all ADS and Spectre simulations, the **license checkout time has been removed** from the run-time.
 As far as possible, writing to the hard-disk has been turned off for reducing the impact of read/write calls that are not of interest here.
-This has not been achieved for the Keysight ADS netlist that still have some overhead due to read/write access.
+This has not been achieved for the Keysight ADS netlists that still cause some overhead due to read/write access.

 ## 1 Model Compilation